Service Operations Excel template

 Purpose

-Ticket intake, responses, and history tracking
+Ticket intake, response progress, owner assignment, and closure history

 Align tickets and intake notes first to stabilize the workflow.